 The past year has seen regional home values grow twice as fast as capital cities, as more and more Australians sought for a sea or tree change, according to CoreLogic.
 But new figures suggest there may be affordable pockets of Sydney that are even more promising for property investors.
 According to property developer ALAND, the Greater Western Sydney market could be very profitable for investors, with rental gross yields potentially as high as 4.7% at its Schofield Gardens development in Schofields.
 For context, rental gross yield refers to your annual rent income divided by the purchase price, so it’s a way to figure out how likely the property will generate a positive cashflow.
 ALAND said investor returns were lower in popular regional hotspots such as Wollongong, Newcastle and Central Coast.
 Here are their estimates of rental gross yields in these areas, drawing on data from My Housing Market:

 As the property market sizzles and rival lenders slash rates in some of the fiercest mortgage competition we’ve seen in years, borrowers are flocking to comparison sites to hunt out bargain home loan deals.

-Hot off the press: Big-name lenders UBank, Bank of Queensland, Athena and Loans.com.au have just dropped brand new refinance deals - each of which offers killer variable and fixed rates in return for a generous deposit or equity on your property.
+Hot off the press: Top lenders loans.com.au, Macquarie and Athena have just dropped brand new refinance deals - each of which offers killer variable rates in return for a generous deposit or equity on your property.